About SAiF

 In our critical role as skilled and compassionate clinicians, counsellors and educators, we work to set things right for willing individuals, families and groups, be they survivors or perpetrators, to help address the previous, current or imminent impacts of family violence.
 As community health advocates, we strive to promote awareness and learning, relevant partnerships and referrals, social agency collaboration, and the early prevention of abuse in its many forms.
 We endeavour to break the well-entrenched cycles of social stigma and discrimination, political and judicial barriers, and the deep-rooted effects of cultural bias and multi-generational trauma.

-Since 1989, we at the Stop Abuse in Families (SAiF) Society have prided ourselves on being an essential and adaptable, solutions-focused non-profit organization that provides free, trauma-informed care through individualized planning and counselling services, a richness of therapeutic and educational programs, and ongoing professional and emotional support to residents of St. Albert, Sturgeon County, Parkland County, and surrounding rural areas.
+Since 1988, we at the Stop Abuse in Families (SAiF) Society have prided ourselves on being an essential and adaptable, solutions-focused non-profit organization that provides free, trauma-informed care through individualized planning and counselling services, a richness of therapeutic and educational programs, and ongoing professional and emotional support to residents of Alberta (group programs), Greater Edmonton, Sturgeon County, Parkland County, and surrounding rural areas.

 We are an inclusive, non-judgmental and discreet first step for people of all ages, races, genders, orientations, abilities circumstance who otherwise would not know where to turn in the face of family violence, and we remain steadfast in our determination to break the silence, empower voices, and help create safe spaces for growth and connection, healing, and lasting change.